 - How many watts is 100amp?

-The number of watts that a 100 amp circuit can deliver is based on the voltage.
-At 120 volts, a 100-amp circuit can provide 12,000 watts.
-At 240 volts, a 100-amp circuit can provide 24,000 watts.
+Voltate defines the number of watts that a 100-amp circuit can provide.
+At 120 volts, a 100-amp circuit can deliver 12,000 watts.
+At 240 volts, a 100-amp circuit has 24,000 watts.

 - Can 4 wire carry 100 amps?